nogibjj/Mini_PJT_1_Git_tutorial_ISL/README.md

     Operating requirements.txt, define format, operate line code, test python files

 4. Upload changes to repo;
-    git add . or gid add [filename] to transfer to stage git commit -m "Name" to screenshop chage and tranasfer to Locan repository git push to transfer all changes to github repository
+    'git add .' or 'gid add [filename]' to transfer updated files to stage 'git commit -m "Name"' to save change logs and tranasfer the files to Local repository.
+Lastly, 'git push' to transfer all changes to github repository